-Metal Gear Solid, better known as Metal Gear: Ghost Babel (that’s how the game was released in Japan), is an alternate sequel to Metal Gear in which Solid Snake must infiltrate the fictional African country of Gindra to destroy the stolen Metal Gear GANDER.
+Metal Gear: Ghost Babel is an alternate sequel to the original Metal Gear in which Solid Snake must infiltrate the fictional African country of Gindra to destroy the stolen Metal Gear GANDER.

-Metal Gear Acid, sometimes written as Ac!d, is a straight spin-off.
+Metal Gear Acid is a true spin-off.
 Instead of a stealth game, it is a turn-based strategy game in which you use trading cards to determine your actions.
 In Metal Gear Acid, a senator has been taken hostage by terrorists, and Solid Snake is sent to rescue him.
 Snake must also destroy the Metal Gear KODOQUE.
 This Solid Snake is an alternate version of the hero from the main games, and Metal Gear Acid has no ties to the main games.

-Metal Gear Acid 2
+Somewhere after 2016 – Metal Gear Acid 2

-Released in 2005 for the PlayStation Portable.
+Metal Gear Acid 2 was released in 2005 for the PlayStation Portable.